bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:43 PM CT, April 10</p>
+<p class="updated_time"> Latest data: 12:15 AM CT, April 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 65°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 64°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 16° **warmer** than today.

 Currently:

-- 47°
+- 46°
-- Clear
+- Mostly Clear
-- 86% humidity
+- 85% humidity
-- 4 mph wind
+- 5 mph wind
-- 0% cloud cover
+- 31% cloud cover
-- 41 AQI 🟩
+- 39 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
-- 0.04 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>